urbanjost/M_color/README.md

 ## DESCRIPTION
-The M_color Fortran module is described in the [M_color overview](md/M_color.3.md "top document for M_color.f90"). which also comes in the distribution as manpages and as individual [HTML](https://urbanjost.github.io/M_color/man3.html "HTML index for M_color.f90") documents as well as in a
+The M_color Fortran module is described in the [M_color overview](md/M_color.3.md "top document for M_color.f90"). which also comes in the distribution as man-pages and as individual [HTML](https://urbanjost.github.io/M_color/man3.html "HTML index for M_color.f90") documents as well as in a
 [single HTML document](https://urbanjost.github.io/M_color/BOOK_M_color.html)